paullouisageneau/libdatachannel/DOC.md

 void rtcCleanup(void)
 ```

-An optional call to `rtcCleanup` requests unloading of the global resources used by the library.
-If all created PeerConnections are deleted, unloading will happen immediately and the call will block until unloading is done, otherwise unloading will happen as soon as the last PeerConnection is deleted.
+An optional call to `rtcCleanup` unloads the global resources used by the library.
+The call will block until unloading is done.
+If Peer Connections, Data Channels, Tracks, or WebSockets created through this API still exist, they will be destroyed.
 If resources are already unloaded, the call has no effect.

+Warning: This function requires all Peer Connections, Data Channels, Tracks, and WebSockets to be destroyed before returning, meaning all callbacks must return before this function returns.
+Therefore, it must never be called from a callback.

 #### rtcSetUserPointer